-Historically, the crude oil futures markets have experienced periods of contango and backwardation, with backwardation being in place roughly as often as contango since oil futures trading started in 1982.
+Historically, the crude oil futures markets have experienced periods of contango and backwardation, with backwardation being in place roughly as often as contango since oil futures trading, started in 1982.
 Following the global financial crisis in the fourth quarter of 2008, the crude oil market moved into contango and remained in contango for a period of several years.
-U.S. benchmarked WTI crude oil experienced a period of backwardation from late 2013 to mid-2014, while Brent crude oil moved into a state of backwardation from 2011 until mid-2014.
-However, global crude oil inventories grew rapidly after OPEC decided to defend its market share against U.S. shale-oil producers in late-2014.
-Record surpluses in global inventories resulted in another period of contango that has persisted through December 31, 2016.
-Over the last decade, Brent crude oil has exhibited less contango (more backwardation) than WTI.
-The average spread between the first and second month futures contracts was -19 cents for Brent crude oil versus -54 cents for WTI crude oil for the ten years ended December 31, 2016.
+During parts of 2009, the level of contango was unusually steep as a combination of slack U.S. and global demand for crude oil and issues involving the physical transportation and storage of crude oil at Cushing, Oklahoma, the primary pricing point for oil traded in the U.S., led to unusually high inventories of crude oil.
+A combination of improved transportation and storage capacity, along with growing demand for crude oil globally, moderated the inventory build-up and lead to reduced levels of contango by 2011.
+However, at the end of November, 2014, global crude oil inventories grew rapidly after OPEC decided to defend its market share against U.S. shale-oil producers, resulting in another period during which the crude oil market remained primarily in contango, sometimes steep contango.
+This period of contango continued through December 31, 2016.
+In addition, the crude oil markets are expected to remain in contango until U.S. and global oil inventories decline significantly.
+If OPEC's recent cuts in oil production have their intended effect on the crude oil market then such a decline may occur in 2017.

-Periods of contango or backwardation do not materially impact BNO's investment objective of having the percentage changes in its per share NAV track the daily percentage changes in the price of the Benchmark Futures Contract since the impact of backwardation and contango tend to equally impact the daily percentage changes in price of both BNO's shares and the Benchmark Futures Contract.
+Periods of contango or backwardation do not materially impact USO's investment objective of having the daily percentage changes in its per share NAV track the daily percentage changes in the price of the Benchmark Oil Futures Contract since the impact of backwardation and contango tend to equally impact the daily percentage changes in price of both USO's shares and the Benchmark Oil Futures Contract.
 It is impossible to predict with any degree of certainty whether backwardation or contango will occur in the future.
 It is likely that both conditions will occur during different periods.

-In managing BNO's assets, USCF does not use a technical trading system that issues buy and sell orders.
-USCF instead employs a quantitative methodology whereby each time a Creation Basket is sold, USCF purchases Crude Oil Interests, such as the Benchmark Futures Contract, that have an aggregate market value that approximates the amount of Treasuries and/or cash received upon the issuance of the Creation Basket.
+In managing USO's assets USCF does not use a technical trading system that issues buy and sell orders.
+USCF instead employs a quantitative methodology whereby each time a Creation Basket is sold, USCF purchases Oil Interests, such as the Benchmark Oil Futures Contract, that have an aggregate market value that approximates the amount of Treasuries and/or cash received upon the issuance of the Creation Basket.